 The third article, “Nurse Staffing is an Important Strategy to Prevent Medication Errors in Community Hospitals”, was a research study to determine the relationship between nurse staffing and the amount of medication errors that occurred on a med-surg unit.
 As for their methods of the study, they used design and data.
 It was a correlational study “in collaboration with a system of community hospitals to examine factors associated with medication errors (Anderson, Fong, Frith & Tseng, 2012, p.
 289).”
 They had collected medication error records from 24 medical-surgical units in 8 different hospitals.
 Overall, I think that their sample did a good job of representing the population because their final sample “consisted of 31,080 patient observations within 801 weekly staffing intervals (Anderson, Fong, Frith & Tseng, 2012, p.
 290).”
 As for the findings of their study, “There were three major activities that accounted for 97% of errors: administering medications (58%), transcribing medications (22%), and dispensing medications (17%) (Anderson, Fong, Frith & Tseng, 2012, p.
 291).”
 They used hierarchical linear modeling to display their results.
 They had not set limitations on their study, except for the hospitals that they stayed with in order to maintain their study.
 However, they did find that most patients that participated in the study were 65 years of age or older.
 This study also took a look at how many hours the RN’s were working and if medication errors occurred due to lack of Overall, their study found that the more RN’s that were working, the medication errors had decreased and the more LPN’s that were working, medication errors increased.
 According to the conclusion of the article, “ A number of technology strategies have been implemented to decrease the number of medication errors, including computerized physician order entry, automated medication administration, and administration records (Anderson, Fong, Frith & Tseng, 2012, p.
 293).”
 In conclusion with their study, medication errors are very important in nursing and ideas need to be considered in order to minimize the occurrence of errors.
+You did a nice job summarizing the articles but did not analyze the articles for the key elements such as purpose, problem, sampling, data collection and limitations, etc…

 Conclusion

 Overall, medication management is a very important subject matter that not only nurses need to take into consideration, but doctors and pharmacists as well.
 It is vital that the right patient get the right medication, at the right time, with the right dose, and through the right route.
 Overall, I think that the research articles did support with the evidence-based practice protocol.
 When it comes to medication errors, nursing practice is extremely important, and to be critical, there is no room for errors when it comes to patients and their specific medications.
 Overall, the research supports what the EBP protocol says.
 The EBP should continue to be the protocol for the standard of nursing practice.
 However, I do think that the management of medication protocol should contain the rights of medication.
 The rights were not included in there and I believe that all medication errors are based off of the system of the rights of medications.
 All in all, I think that the protocol should remain the same, with ideas added on to it.
+Like what?
+Elaborate and give examples.
 I do believe that the protocol accurately reflects the best practice standards for promoting positive patient outcomes as evidenced by the research articles.
+You did not do a analysis of legitimacy section but you did cover some of the section in your conclusion.
+I would have liked more detail.

 References